seemyer/recipes/docs/test/brew_checklist.md

 ## 📋 Brew Eve
 - [ ] Sanitize ferment and serving keg.
-- [ ] Filter Strike Volume into boil kettle, then heat to 100°F.
+- [X] Filter Strike Volume into boil kettle, then heat to 100°F.
-- [ ] Add 1.0 g/gal each of bread yeast and sugar.
+- [X] Add 1.0 g/gal each of bread yeast and sugar.
-- [ ] Weigh grains into bucket.
+- [X] Weigh grains into bucket.
-- [ ] Measure Irish moss and rehydrate in water.
+- [X] Measure Irish moss and rehydrate in water.
 Measure minerals, hops, adjuncts.

 ## 📋 Set-up
 - [ ] Set up brewing equipment (kettle, MLT, chiller, cart, grain mill, close valves).
 - [ ] Begin heating strike water in Boil Kettle.
-- [ ] Adjust grain mill gap spacing (0.039 in).
+- [X] Adjust grain mill gap spacing (0.028 in).
 - [ ] Dose bottom of mash bag with minerals.
 - [ ] Condition pre-measured grains, and rest for 10 minutes.
 - [ ] Connect CO₂ to Boil Kettle hose, and purge plumbing and MLT at 1 psi CO₂.
 - [ ] Mill grains into MLT.
+- [ ] Dose HLT with SMB.

 ## 📋 Mash
 - [ ] Set Boil Kettle to MLT pump flow, open Kettle valve to flood pump line with strike water.
-- [ ] Open MLT valve, and pump strike water volume to MLT at #2 on controller (0.5 GPM).
+- [ ] Open MLT valve, and pump strike water volume to MLT (0.6 GPM).
 - [ ] Turn off pump, close MLT valve, then close Boil Kettle valve.
 - [ ] Add acid/sauergut to MLT, stir mash gently to mix thoroughly, and cover with mash cap.
 - [ ] Set RIMS recirculation pump flow, open MLT valve.
-- [ ] Rest mash for 5 minutes, then turn on pump and recirculate for 5 minutes (0.5 GPM).
+- [ ] Rest mash for 5 minutes, then turn on pump and recirculate for 5 minutes (0.6 GPM).
 - [ ] Increase recirculation to 2.0 GPM, turn on element PID, and set first mash step.
 - [ ] Mash per schedule (MLT will lag RIMS by 3°F), and record °B data in log.
 	- [ ] After first β rest, and measure/adjust mash pH.